-1.2.Blueprinting for College Examinations (http://www.anzcvs.org.au/examiners/)
+1.2.
+Blueprinting for College Examinations

 In developing assessment tasks, examiners need to be guided principally by the relevant subject learning outcomes.

 In addition, examiners need to be cognisant of the College's requirements for admission of all Members and Fellows, i.e.